 Is the Modern Order Broken?

 Charles Lemert is University Professor and Andrus Professor of Social Theory Emeritus at Wesleyan University.
-Among his books are The Structural Lie: Small Clues to Global Things (2011), Why Niebuhr Matters (2011), Uncertain Worlds: World-Systems Analysis in Changing Times (2013, with Immanuel Wallerstein and Carlos Aguirre Rojas), Globalization: Introduction to the End of the Known World (2015).
-He is at work on The Uncertain Future of Capitalism (with Kristin Plys, 2021) and, among other books, Uncertainties of Time: The Past and Future TimeSpace (with Immanuel Wallerstein, posthumously).
+Among his books are The Structural Lie: Small Clues to Global Things (2011), Why Niebuhr Matters (2011), Uncertain Worlds: World-Systems Analysis in Changing Times (2013, with Immanuel Wallerstein and Carlos Aguirre Rojas), and Globalization: Introduction to the End of the Known World (2015).
+He is at work on The Uncertain Future of Capitalism (2021, with Kristin Plys) and, among other books, Uncertainties of Time: The Past and Future TimeSpace (with Immanuel Wallerstein, posthumously).

 "This anthology has helped transform social theory.
 Charles Lemert was a pioneer in bringing cultural diversity and globalization into dialog with classical sociology.
 The collection continues to break new ground today."